 “So…” Mrs. Jane says.
-She taps her index fingers together that seems straight out of a Bond movie.
-All she’s missing is an eye patch, lap kitten, and a Russian satellite ready to destroy London.
+She taps her index fingers together in a way that seems straight out of a Bond movie.
+All she’s missing is an eye patch, lap kitten, and a supped up Russian satellite ready to destroy London.
 I giver her time, feigning interest in a hula dancer figuring

 “Hunter Estates,” I say, leaving off the trailer park part.

 “Is that within the school limits?”

-“Barely,” I say, worrying that maybe she’ll try to banish my June Bug to Booker or Carver High School with the blacks and poor whites.
+“Barely,” I say, worrying that maybe she’ll try to banish my June Bug to Booker T. or Carver High School with the blacks and poor whites.
 Perhaps Mrs. Jane isn’t what I hoped she’d be.

 “Tell me about her?”
 She asks.
 A bangle tiger tattoo, orange with black stripes, peeks out from under her shirt cuff.
 “How would you characterize June?”

 “She’s smart,” I say, struggling a bit, a little defensive.
 It’s like being asked what is a dog?
 A dog’s, a dog.
 A dog that’s more bark than bit, but who’ll bite if need be.
 Like anyone else.